antoniosudoso/cc-sos-sdp/README.md

 **CC-SOS-SDP** is an exact algorithm based on the branch-and-cut technique for solving the Minimum Sum-of-Squares Clustering (MSSC) problem with cardinality constraints described in the paper ["Global Optimization for Cardinality-constrained Minimum Sum-of-Square Clustering via Semidefinite Programming"](https://doi.org/10.1007/s10107-023-02021-8).
 This repository contains the C++ source code, the MATLAB scripts, and the datasets used for the experiments.

-> Piccialli, V., Sudoso, A.M.
-Global optimization for cardinality-constrained minimum sum-of-squares clustering via semidefinite programming.
-Math.
-Program.
-(2023). https://doi.org/10.1007/s10107-023-02021-8
+> Piccialli, V., Sudoso, A. M. Global optimization for cardinality-constrained minimum sum-of-squares clustering via semidefinite programming. **Mathematical Programming** (2023), https://doi.org/10.1007/s10107-023-02021-8.

 ## Installation
 **CC-SOS-SDP** calls the semidefinite programming solver [SDPNAL+](https://blog.nus.edu.sg/mattohkc/softwares/sdpnalplus/) by using the [MATLAB Engine API](https://www.mathworks.com/help/matlab/calling-matlab-engine-from-cpp-programs.html) for C++.
 It requires the MATLAB engine library *libMatlabEngine* and the Matlab Data Array library *libMatlabDataArray*. **CC-SOS-SDP** calls the integer programming solver [Gurobi](https://www.gurobi.com/). **CC-SOS-SDP** uses [Armadillo](http://arma.sourceforge.net/) to handle matrices and linear algebra operations efficiently.
 Before installing Armadillo, first install OpenBLAS and LAPACK along with the corresponding development files. **CC-SOS-SDP** implements a configurable thread pool of POSIX threads to speed up the branch-and-bound search.